boilthesea/forllm/assets/multimodal.md

 3.  **Implement `@optimize` Logic:**
     *   In the `ollama_connector.py`, add logic to handle requests where the `request_type` is `optimize_prompt`.
 It will use the system prompt (or the user's override) to transform the input text.

+4.  **Update Documentation Plan:**
+    *   Add subphase 8.4 to Phase 8, outlining the `blueprint.md` sections that will need to be updated to reflect the full integration of the `diffusers` and `kokoro` services.

-## Phase 5: Audiobook Miniapp Integration
+## Phase 5: Audiobook Miniapp Integration [TODO]

 **Goal:** Implement a self-contained "Audiobook" miniapp within forllm, leveraging the kokoro engine to convert user-provided ebooks into playable audiobooks.